ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 ### Per Category Sales vs Weather and Population

-This use case spans the entire OLTP, relating product category to weather and population, and is thus expected to benefit significantly from a denormalized OLAP table.
+This use case spans the entire OLTP schema, relating product category to weather and population, and is thus expected to benefit significantly from a denormalized OLAP table which reduces the `join` workload.
 For example, in the OLTP schema relating invoices to weather requires four joins and relating invoices to product categories requires two joins in the opposite direction.
 To aggregate per-category sales and compare them to weather and population in the OLTP schema requires five joins.

 An OLAP schema around a single denormalized fact table was investigated as shown below.
-This schema would let a user view per-category_id sales vs weather and population without a single join.
+This schema would let a user view per-category_id sales vs weather and population without a single join, and minimal additional joins for the normalized columns such as category_name or store_name.

 ![OLAP Sales vs Weather and Population](./images/olap_sales_weather_population.png)